Scroll down for more family members:

-Birthplace: Chippenham, Wiltshire, England
+Birthplace: Chippenham, Wiltshire, England (our house!)

 My childhood was very happy and I trusted Christ at a young age.
 My parents were constant examples of godliness and sacrificial devotion to the Lord.
 However, it wasn’t until my early teens that I really made my faith my own and had to start standing up for Jesus at school.
 I look back and see how God strategically placed Christian friends and youth leaders in my life to help me along in my relationship with God.